lake-wg/edhoc/draft-ietf-lake-traces.md

 PLAINTEXT_4 (CBOR Sequence) (0 bytes)
 ~~~~~~~~

-R constructs the associated data for message_4:
+The Responder constructs the associated data for message_4:

     A_4 =
     [